 On average, you talk at a speed of 150 words per minute.

-But, you type (on a keyboard) at an average of just 40 words per minute.
+But you type (on a keyboard) at an average of just 40 words per minute.

 Automatic reaction?
 Privacy?
 Visual thinking?

 What are the Differences Between Voice and Written Searches?

 Written searches focus on keywords.
 So, instead of creating questions or pushing our vocabularies out of first gear, we tend to write things that don’t (really) make sense.

-For example, if you’d planned to go out next Tuesday, and wanted to pick an outfit…
+For example, if you’d planned to go out next Tuesday and wanted to pick an outfit…

-…you’d search: ‘weather london’.
+…you’d search: ‘weather London’.

-…if you were to make a voice search, it’d look something like this:
+However, if you were to make a voice search, it’d look something like this:

 ‘Hey Siri, what will the weather be this Tuesday?’

 ‘The forecast is for rain in London on Tuesday.
-The high will be 15 degrees and the low will be 11.’
+The high will be 7 degrees and the low will be 4.’